If you love a sweet and savory breakfast then this Breakfast Bread Pudding is going to blow you away!

 - Turn on the Ninja Foodi and select sear/sauté on high.
 Add in the breakfast sausage and let it sauté and cook while you prepare the egg mixture.
 Use a utensil that is safe for the non stick pan and break up the sausage.
 I use the Mix 'N Chop from Pampered Chef.
 You don't have to cook the sausage all the way, but aim for about 75% done.

 - Crack the eggs into a blender or large bowl if you are using a hand mixer.
-Add ¼ cup of maple syrup, 1 cup of heavy cream, and 1 tsp of fine grind sea salt.
+Add ¼ cup of maple syrup, 1 cup of heavy cream, and 1 teaspoon of fine grind sea salt.
 I used the smoothie function on the Ninja Foodi Hot Cold Blender.
 Whatever you use to blend the eggs with is fine, just make sure they are well blended.

 - Butter the pan you are using.
 I recommend using the Ninja Foodi Multi-Purpose Pan, but any pan will work.
 See post for more details on adjusting your timing.